How Trenchless Sewer Repair Works

 Frequently Asked Questions

-Q: Is trenchless sewer repair worth it?
-In most cases, yes — especially when you account for the total cost including property restoration.
-Trenchless repair preserves your landscaping, driveway, and hardscaping, and is completed in a fraction of the time.
-With a lifespan of 50–100 years, the investment pays off over the long run compared to repeated traditional repairs.
+Q: Is trenchless sewer repair worth it in 2026?
+In most cases, yes, especially when you account for the total cost including property restoration.
+Trenchless repair preserves your landscaping, driveway, and hardscaping and is usually completed in 1 to 2 days instead of 5 to 10.
+With a 50+ year design life and project totals often 30% to 50% lower than full excavation with restoration, the investment generally pays off long term.

 Q: How do I know if my pipes qualify for trenchless repair?
-The only reliable way to determine eligibility is a professional CCTV camera inspection.
+The only reliable way to determine eligibility is a professional CCTV camera inspection, which typically costs $150 to $350 in 2026.
 A contractor will insert a waterproof camera into your sewer line to assess the condition, location, and severity of damage.
 Pipes that are fully collapsed, severely misaligned, or have major slope issues may not qualify for trenchless methods.

 Q: How long does trenchless sewer repair take?
-Most trenchless sewer repairs are completed within a single day.
+Most trenchless sewer repairs are completed within 1 to 2 days.
 Pipe lining can sometimes be done in just a few hours for shorter runs, while pipe bursting may take a full day depending on the length and access conditions.
-This is a dramatic improvement over traditional excavation, which can take anywhere from 3 to 7 days.
+This is a dramatic improvement over traditional excavation, which can take anywhere from 5 to 10 days.